 Transforming Data for PostgreSQL

-Once loaded, the data may require cleaning and type conversion to align with the PostgreSQL table schema.
-This process is streamlined using pandas
+Once the initial data loading is complete, the data engineering process may require sophisticated cleaning and type conversion operations to ensure compatibility with the PostgreSQL table schema.
+This critical phase of the automation solutions is efficiently handled using pandas

 :